‘Unique’, ‘no other’ or ‘one with no parallel’ in the ancient language of Sanskrit.

 My name is a perfect example of irony – it means ‘unique’ but it is one of the most common names in India, which is where I’m from.

 Hello!
-My name is Ananya Saluja, and I’m your average eighteen-year old girl.
-I study in the 12th grade at The Shri Ram School.
-I volunteered during my last three summer vacations in Ladakh, Jammu and Kashmir, India.
+My name is Ananya Saluja, and I’m your average nineteen-year old girl.
+I am a freshman at Pomona college.
+I did my schooling from The Shri Ram School.
+I volunteered during my last four summer vacations in Ladakh, Jammu and Kashmir, India.
 I taught children in the schools of remote villages, in both the Leh and Kargil districts of Ladakh, through the 17000 ft Foundation.
 It was the most life changing experience, and the children’s amazing reactions and responses made even the occasional accompanying altitude sickness worth it.

 Through this blog I hope to share my experiences with you, and maybe inspire you enough to lend a helping hand and help change the lives of these children.

 In the summer of 2015 I volunteered for the first time in Ladakh, visiting and teaching in three villages in Leh district – Liktsey, Turtuk and Tialing.
 After the trip I fundraised for a playground and a library, and in the summer of 2016 I volunteered and also set up the playground in Matho village.
 In the years 2016 to 2017, I fundraised for 33 libraries to be set up in the Kargil district of Ladakh.
 In the summer of 2017 I became the first volunteer to visit Kargil with 17000ft Foundation.
 I visited and taught in the village of Lankerchey Thang in the Kargil district, and set up one of the 33 libraries there.
-Here is a video of some of the many memorable moments from these three trips!
+In the summer of 2018 I visited two villages in Kargil, Salampora (in Dras, the second coldest inhabited place in the world) and Latoo.
+I also spent a Sunday morning with the children at 17000 ft’s library The Next Chapter, in Leh.
+Here is a video of some of the many memorable moments from my trips to Ladakh!

 Frequently Asked Questions (or things you may just be wondering about):